-Best Side Clamped
+Side Clamped Racks

-INNO Truck Bed Bike Mount
+INNO RT201 Truck Bed Bike Mount

-Simple installation, space-saving, low priced and easy to use.
+Simple installation, space-saving, low priced, and easy to use.

 That’s what you get with this Truck Bed Bike Mount System from Inno, a company that has specialized in designing and manufacturing bike racks for the past 30 years.

 This side mount rack consists of two clamps that attach to the side of your truck’s bed.
 Each clamp includes a ratcheting strap that grips your bike’s frame, holding it firmly upright as you motor down the road.